 Invalid Zip Code

-If you live in an area where ground temperatures dip below freezing, you’ll want to make sure that you’ve properly prepared the system for winter weather by draining out the water and insulating the sprinkler components.
-Keep reading to learn how to winterize your sprinkler system in four easy steps.
+If you live in an area where ground temperatures dip below freezing, you’ll want to make sure that you’ve properly prepared the system for winter weather by draining the water and insulating the sprinkler components.
+We’ll show you how to winterize your sprinkler system in four easy steps.

 See our list of top lawn care companies based on in-depth research.